valmisson/gridi/docs/guide/responsive-design.md

 ### Targeting a single breakpoint

-Tailwind's breakpoints only include a `min-width` and don't include a `max-width`, which means any utilities you add at a smaller breakpoint will also be applied at larger breakpoints.
+Gridi breakpoints only include a `min-width` and don't include a `max-width`, which means any utilities you add at a smaller breakpoint will also be applied at larger breakpoints.

 If you'd like to apply a utility at one breakpoint only, the solution is to *undo* that utility at larger sizes by adding another utility that counteracts it.